Patient Support and Advocacy

 Kokoro Share

-Rehabilitation for Parkinson’s disease through cooking
+Rehabilitation for Parkinson’s Disease through Cooking

 Rehabili Kitchen

-The concept of Rehabili Kitchen for Parkinson's Disease Patients (https://healthcare-sumitomo-pharma.jp/disease/parkinson/kitchen/index.html, available in Japanese only) is rehabilitation during cooking to increase awareness of each individual movement.
+The concept of Rehabili Kitchen for Parkinson's Disease Patients (https://www.sumitomo-pharma.co.jp/public/parkinson/kitchen/, available in Japanese only) is rehabilitation during cooking to increase awareness of each individual movement.

 We introduce cooking-themed rehabilitation that can be done at home with videos.